 It was the last day of the KWS marine park social media tour, and we were keenly aware of it.
 Instead of the gusto and excitement with which we’d woken up the past few days, on this last day, we were dragging our feet and barely talking to each other.
 We got up, had breakfast, and put our stuff together in preparation for the long journey ahead.
 The Itinerary Personally, I was a bit excited because I knew we were scheduled to drive through Tsavo East National Park on our way to Nairobi.
 Granted, we’d just be driving through, but I … Continue reading KWS Marine Park Tour Day 5: Back to Nairobi

 I woke up in Malindi, after a few short hours of sleep, eager to see what goodies Malindi Marine Park held in store for me.
-As I wrote in my previous post, Malindi is my favorite town on the Kenyan coast, so I was eager not only to spend time at the beach but to also explore Malindi under water.
+As I wrote in my previous post, Malindi is my favorite town on the Kenyan coast, so I was eager not only to spend time at the beach but also to explore Malindi under water.
 Along with the rest of the group, I woke up, made and ate breakfast, did some clearing up—we were staying in KWS self-catering accommodation—and got into my swimwear, ready to enjoy the day.
 We had decided to extend our trip … Continue reading Malindi Marine National Park

 I woke up the next day, at the KWS Kisite/Mpunguti Marine Park Shimoni Bandas, sandwiched between Ivory Kathue and Njambie Mungai, the two other female bloggers on the trip.
 Not long afterwards, early-bird Mbugua Gitau was at our door waking us up and wanting to use our banda’s power sockets.
 Yes, we’d all gotten to know each other real quick!